AminetAminet

 Unmount on Amiga:

-'fitz query' will also display the task numbers of named services.
+'fitz query' to display the task numbers of named services.

 Fitz supports named services and a port-mapping facility.
 Instead of